gilmar-sales/ct-ecs/README.md

 ## Future features
  - finish the documentation
  - compile-time multithreading specification
- - change the observer pattern to publish-subscriber (it's a better pattern to multithreading)
+ - change the observer pattern to publish-subscriber (it's a better pattern for multithreading)

 ## Usage
 ### Set up the settings